Applications Invited for Regional Arts Development Fund

 Innovative and creative projects within the Southern Downs region will come alive as part of one of the State’s most active arts programs, the Regional Arts Development Fund, known as RADF.

-Throughout previous years Council’s RADF grants have included exciting and diverse projects such as street art, workshops in pottery and fine furniture making, development of a heritage mapping concept, and participation of professional cultural artists and entertainers at festivals.
+Throughout previous years Council’s RADF grants have included exciting and diverse projects such as street art, workshops to develop skills, heritage projects, and participation of professional cultural artists and entertainers at festivals.

 Southern Downs Portfolio Councillor and Chair of the RADF Reference Group, Rod Kelly said Council is pleased to see the immense appetite and enthusiasm for the Arts across the Southern Downs.